Gregoire-Descamps/OTDMB_Prosite_Scrapping/README.md

 We decided to use modules for this project in order to make it clear and more organized.
 It was also made with the user's comfort in mind, for instance:
 - installation of necessary resources are automated and can be easily modified by said-user.
-- the database is automatically generated and the user is prompted to register themselves (using the terminal) to access it.
+- the database is automatically generated and the user is prompted to register themselves (using secure terminal input) to access it.

 These modules include: